-Sitting room and dining room with woodburners, kitchen, utility, shower room and WC.
+Sitting room and dining room with woodburners, kitchen, utility and WC.

 Two twin bedrooms and one double bedroom (which can be made into a twin on request).
-Two bathrooms (one with shower over the bath and one with a seperate shower).
+Two bathrooms (one with shower over the bath and one with a separate shower).

 Notes for guests

 Access: If you would like a copy of the access statement for this cottage please call the team on 0344 800 2070.

 Garden: There is a large, open garden with outdoor seating.
 There is also an open pond with a bench at the front of the cottage and a public footpath that runs past the cottage.